Almost positive curvature on an irreducible compact rank 2 symmetric space: Construction of the Metric

 2. $[X,Y] =[X_\mathfrak{k}, Y_\mathfrak{k}]= [X_\mathfrak{p}, Y_\mathfrak{p}] = 0$

 3. $[Ad_{g^{-1}} X, Ad_{g^{-1}} Y] = [(Ad_{g^{-1}} X)_\mathfrak{p}, (Ad_{g^{-1}} Y)_\mathfrak{p}]=0$

 \end{theorem}

 In fact, since $Ad_{g^{-1}}$ is a Lie algebra isomorphism, the vanishing of the first bracket in Condition $3$ is equivalent to the condition $[X,Y] = 0$.
-Also, by inspection, it is clear that whether or not $X$ and $Y$ satisfy all three conditions only depends on $\operatorname{span}\{X,Y\}$.
+Also, it is clear that whether or not $X$ and $Y$ satisfy all three conditions only depends on $\operatorname{span}\{X,Y\}$.
+We now have an easy corollary of Theorem \ref{conditions}.